 People

-Elizabeth is the Deputy Head of the firm's global International Arbitration practice.
-Focusing on the energy, infrastructure, and pharma industries, Elizabeth represents clients in high-profile disputes involving major projects and long-term foreign investments.
+Elizabeth is the Co-Head of the firm's International Disputes Practice Group.
+With particular knowledge of the energy, tech, and pharma industries, Elizabeth represents clients in high-profile disputes involving major projects and long-term foreign investments.
 Her cases are regularly at the cutting edge of international arbitration practice, and several exceed USD 1 billion in dispute.
-Along with other accolades for her advocacy and client service, Legal 500 named Elizabeth as a "Next Generation Partner" in 2022, as part of the firm's "Tier 1" international arbitration ranking.
+Elizabeth is licensed to practice in New York, Georgia, and Texas, and has repeated experience in disputes involving the governing laws of the U.S., England, and various jurisdictions in Europe and Asia.

-Elizabeth is particularly familiar with the legal and technical aspects of disputes in the energy, infrastructure, and pharma industries.
+Elizabeth is particularly familiar with the legal and technical aspects of disputes in the energy, tech, and pharma industries.
 She has handled numerous cases arising from long-term contracts (sale and purchase, supply, production sharing, concession, EPC, licensing, etc.), deepening her knowledge not only of the contractual frameworks but also the practical and logistical aspects of long-term investment projects.

-She has specific experience coordinating numerous parallel proceedings in "viral" disputes, including cross-border litigations, Section 1782 discovery, commercial and treaty arbitrations, and injunction and enforcement proceedings.
+She has experience coordinating parallel proceedings in "viral" disputes, including cross-border litigations, Section 1782 discovery, commercial and treaty arbitrations, and injunction and enforcement proceedings.
 She also has significant experience representing major investors in treaty-based claims against States, and she regularly provides pre-dispute advice on foreign investment protection and treaty analysis.

-In addition to her practice and frequent contributions as a speaker and author, Elizabeth serves as an Adjunct Law Professor at the University of Georgia School of Law, where she has co-taught the course in International Arbitration since 2016.
+Along with other accolades for her advocacy and client service, Global Arbitration Review selected Elizabeth for their "45 under 45" global survey, and Legal 500 named her a "Leading Lawyer" in 2025.
+In addition to her practice and frequent contributions as a speaker and author, Elizabeth acts as an Adjunct Law Professor at Emory University School of Law.
 She is also committed to youth development in her community, and currently serves on the Board of Directors for the Boys & Girls Club of Metro Atlanta.

 J.D., Northwestern University, cum laude